roolebo/tianocore.github.io/Patch-System-Discussion.md

 Note that Phabricator does *not* support pull requests as such.
 As they
 explain:

-"Code review in Phabricator is a lightweight, asynchronous web-based process.
+> Code review in Phabricator is a lightweight, asynchronous web-based process.
-If you are familiar with GitHub, it is similar to how pull requests work:
+> If you are familiar with GitHub, it is similar to how pull requests work:

-    An author prepares a change to a codebase, then sends it for review.
-They specify who they want to review it (additional users may be notified as well, see below).
+>     An author prepares a change to a codebase, then sends it for review.
+They
+> specify who they want to review it (additional users may be notified as well,
+> see below).
 The change itself is called a "Differential Revision".
-    The reviewers receive an email asking them to review the change.
+>     The reviewers receive an email asking them to review the change.
-    The reviewers inspect the change and either discuss it, approve it, or request changes (e.g., if they identify problems or bugs).
+>     The reviewers inspect the change and either discuss it, approve it, or
+> request changes (e.g., if they identify problems or bugs).
-    In response to feedback, the author may update the change (e.g., fixing the bugs or addressing the problems).
+>     In response to feedback, the author may update the change (e.g., fixing the
+> bugs or addressing the problems).
-    Once everything is satisfied, some reviewer accepts the change and the author pushes it to the upstream."
+>     Once everything is satisfied, some reviewer accepts the change and the
+> author pushes it to the upstream.

 For examples of how Phabricator works for code reviews, people can take a look at the following: